-Stand out and stand firm: The power of a distinctive employee experience
+The power of a distinctive employee experience: Stand out and stand firm

 Today it’s common to hear organisations from across industries profess the desire to become a leading employer of choice.
 Everyone wants a ‘Best Place To Work’ award and good Glassdoor reviews are like gold dust.
 Consequently, many are investing in building employer brands and defining employee value propositions that tell the right story to attract and retain the right people.
 But once this foundation is in place, attention turns to delivery – how to embed and sustain value throughout the employee experience.
 Fundamentally, an employee experience should be built on what matters most to employees, align with the business purpose, and support the delivery of the desired customer experience.
 But to truly bring it to life, there’s another key ingredient – making it distinct.